A formula to evaluate type A webs and link polynomials: F-forms of webs

 We will simplify notation using {\eg} $\idmor{\vec{k}-a\alpha_{i}}F^{(a)}_{i}\idmor{\vec{k}}=F^{(a)}_{i}\idmor{\vec{k}}=\idmor{\vec{k}-a\alpha_{i}}F^{(a)}_{i}$.
 Moreover, for all $k\in\{1,\dots,n\}$ we use ladders to define

 We call these webs and all their mates \emph{phantom crossings}.
 The following lemma allows us to use phantom crossings essentially without cost.
-Note that these are not the $(n,k)$-crossings coming from the braid group action on $\webq$, and in the picture above the strand ``cross virtually''.
+Note that these are not the $(n,k)$-crossings coming from the braid group action on $\webq$, and in the picture above the strands ``cross virtually''.
+See \autoref{Eq:ProofsPhantom} for the precise relation between the various crossings.

 \begin{Lemma} The phantom crossings satisfy all colored Reidemeister moves. \end{Lemma}

 \begin{Definition} We call all operations of the form